Facilitate sharing information community.

 ZooWise uses established social science research and evaluation methods to facilitate the research capabilities required for this global mission.

-Effective visitor research in zoos and aquariums is accomplished through standardized measures for benchmarking, innovative methods for impact evaluation, and the latest technological innovations to facilitate this mission.
+Effective visitor research is accomplished through standardized measures for benchmarking, innovative methods for impact evaluation, and the latest technological innovations to facilitate this mission.

 This project addresses common constraints and acute limitations to robust, quality and effective visitor research and impact evaluation (e.g. Jensen 2014).